datastaxdevs/workshop-IOS-Swift-Astra/README.md

 ```bash
 $ cd workshop-IOS-Swift-Astra
 ```
-2. To install CocoaPods, run:
+2. To install CocoaPods, run (if a password is required, use the one you use to log in to your laptop):
 ```bash
 $ sudo gem install cocoapods
 ```